 We collect some charges on behalf of the State Government.

-- Emergency Services Levy - collected on behalf of the Department of Fire and Emergency Services.
+- Emergency Services Levy - collected on behalf of the Department of Fire and Emergency Services and is calculated using your Gross Rental Value (GRV) x the rate in the dollar provided by DFES.

 - State Government Rebate - claimed on behalf of eligible Pensioner/Senior Card holders and paid by the Office of State Revenue.